CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Network-Address-Translation-NAT.md

 - Basic NAT, which only translates the IP address in the packet: the source IP address in the outbound direction and the destination IP address in the inbound direction.
 - Port Address Translation (PAT), which translates both the IP address and layer 4 port: the source IP address and port in the outbound direction and the destination IP address and port in the inbound direction.

+Static NAT also also supports double NAT (also known as twice NAT) where both the source and destination IP addresses are translated as a packet crosses address realms.
+Double NAT is typically used when address space in a private network overlaps with IP addresses in the public space.

 The following illustration shows a basic NAT configuration.

 {{< img src = "/images/cumulus-linux/nat-example.png" >}}